ErlingSigurdson/Billy/README.md

 and thus it's not stored in the flash storage.
 Any load will be turned off in case of a device reboot.

 ### Complete command list
-Refer to the file `config_сmd.h` to see all available commands.
+Refer to `config_сmd.h` to see all available commands.

 ### Quickstart
 Code configuration and upload, minimal runtime configuration and initial testing are made as follows:

 1. In the file `config_general.h`:
 - Specify a digital output pin using directive `#define DIGITAL_OUTPUT_PIN`.
-- Specify a PWM ouput pin using directive `#define PWM_OUTPUT_PIN`.
+- Specify a PWM output pin using directive `#define PWM_OUTPUT_PIN`.
 - Specify an indicator LED control pin using directive `#define WIFI_INDICATOR_LED_PIN`.
-- If your digitally controlled load is turned on by a low logical level on the respective pin, uncomment the directive `#define INVERTED_DIGITAL_OUTPUT`.
+- If your digitally controlled load is turned on by a low logical level on a respective pin, uncomment the directive `#define INVERTED_DIGITAL_OUTPUT`.
 - Comment out the directive `#define BT_CLASSIC_PROVIDED` if your ESP32 device doesn't support Bluetooth Classic or you just don't want to use this technology.
 Ignore for ESP8266.